shahanavazm/vim-notes/README.md

 "02d2aw

 ## navigation and text objects
-a frequet pattern that i use:
+a frequet pattern which works almost everyware:
 jump to a location using search, for example /{<CR>
-use text objects to change a block, for example ci{
+use text objects to change an area, for example ci{